ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - - Fill out the form
 - - Click "Create" and "Done".
 - - Press "Manage service accounts" above Service Accounts.
-- - Press on : near recently created service account and select �Manage keys� and then click on "ADD KEY > Create new key".
+- - Press on : near recently created service account and select Manage keys and then click on "ADD KEY > Create new key".
 - - Select JSON key type and press "Create".
 - - You will automatically download a JSON file with credentials
 - - Remember the path to the downloaded credentials json file.
 Also, in the next step you will need the value of client_email from this file.